 Dr. Sunny Man Chu Lau

-Dr. Lau teaches courses that include Reflective Practicum, Teaching English Grammar, Literature and Language Teaching, Critical Literacies and Pedagogies, etc.
+Other courses Dr. Lau teaches include Reflective Practicum, Teaching English Grammar, Literature and Language Teaching, Teaching the Young Second Language Learner among others.

 Phone: 819 822-9600 ext.
 2385

 Dr. Darren Millington

 B.A.
 (Bishop's), M.F.A.
 (UQAM), Ph.D.(Concordia)